-Business Studies is a popular subject at both GCSE and A-Level.
-The department is staffed by two subject specialists who deliver the Business Studies curriculum as well as supporting the popular enterprise events in school.
-Business Studies has consistently shown strong examination results.
-The department also now offers GCSE Economics which continues to grow in popularity and 2016 results included 20% A*/A Grades.
+Business is a popular subject at both GCSE and A-Level.
+The department is staffed by two subject specialists who deliver the Business curriculum as well as supporting the popular enterprise events in school.
+Business has consistently shown strong examination results.
+The department also now offers GCSE Economics which continues to grow in popularity and 2017 results included 95% A* – C grades, of which 56% were A*/A Grades.

 Here are a few comments from a subject specific Ofsted inspection for Business Studies in May 2009 following observation of our two Business Studies teachers: